-If you’re looking to fix your Samsung Galaxy tablet due to a flickering, cracked or black screen, you’ve come to the right place.
+If you’re looking to fix your Samsung Galaxy tablet screen which is flickering, cracked or unresponsive, you’ve come to the right place.

 Tablets are an excellent combination of portability, mobility, and versatility.
 They are much more portable than a laptop, very useful when you are travelling or simply don’t want to carry a laptop around.
 They have an amazing display which is just perfect for reading ebooks and viewing photos, watching movies and surfing the web.

 However, they are not without their faults - like damaged charging ports.
 There are times when you may experience some problem with the screen on your Samsung Galaxy Tab.
 You may have noticed that your screen is flickering, or shaking or that it is unresponsive.

 The good news is that it is possible to fix the screen issues on your Samsung Galaxy Tab, and it is very easy to do.
 In this article, we’ll walk you through the process of fixing the screen on your Samsung tablet.